 Wilalberto (Wil) De Los Santos grew up in the Bronx, NY and earned his Bachelor’s degree in Radio/Television Production and Black Studies from SUNY New Paltz.
 After earning his Master’s degree in Africana Studies from the University at Albany, he traveled to Senegal, Cote D’ Ivoire and Ghana to learn more about the vast cultural influences in West Africa.

 His desire to uplift undergraduate students led him to serve with First-year Programs and Leadership Development at Marist College where he provided academic and fostered an environment for life-long learning and personal leadership development mentoring support for first-year students through his Orientation, Welcome Week, and the Emerging Leaders Program.
 At Vanderbilt, through SOLS, he equips Student Organization Officers and advisers with information and resources to empower their members to engage and create meaningful experiences that help them add value to their communities.
 During his free time, you could find Wil cheering on his oldest son at a game or taking, both of his boys to the park, or going on a fun family outing.

 Mike Rahimzadeh | Program Coordinator

 Top 5: Includer | Adaptability | Positivity | Maximizer | Context

-Mike Rahimzadeh is a second-year master’s student in the Higher Education Administration program at Peabody College.
-Originally from Richmond, Kentucky, he earned his bachelor’s degree in Anthropology at Princeton.
+Mike Rahimzadeh recently earned his Master’s in the Higher Education Administration program here at Vanderbilt’s Peabody College.
+Originally from Richmond, Kentucky, he received his bachelor’s degree in Anthropology from Princeton.
 Mike’s previously been seen around Nashville as a Program Assistant in the Office of Service-Learning at Belmont and a Research Assistant for the Tennessee Education Research Alliance, and he’s thrilled to now be joining the SOLS team.
 On the weekends, Mike is probably exploring the local food scene or trying to score concert tickets.